poi-bundler/website/README.md

 # Poi

-Check out the main Poi repo here: https://github.com/egoist/poi
+Check out the main Poi repository by clicking this link: https://github.com/egoist/poi

-This repo contains the website code for Poi.
+This repository contains the website code for Poi.

 ## Developing docs